 Care team roles and responsibilities

 The current guidelines of care for individuals with spinal muscular atrophy suggest that care is best accomplished with the help of many specialists and primary care providers.
 Because every child with spinal muscular atrophy is different, the members, as well as their level of involvement, may change over time according to individual needs and circumstances.
-As key members of this team, parents are encouraged to work closely with their child’s doctor in determining a care team that works best for them and their family.1
+Parents are key members of this team but overall care will generally be coordinated by one of the doctors – usually the neurologist or paediatric neurologist.1

 The following is an example of a care team for educational purposes only.